luka-papez/aoc2019/README.md

 ## Modulo vs. remainder
 % means remainder in C. The sign of `a rem b` is that of `a`, while in `a mod b` the sign is that of b.

+## `priority_queue`
+Is a priority queue in C++ (obviously) and by default the value with the highest priority is on top.
+This means that if you want to want model something based on `cost` instead of `priority`, you usually need to invert the comparator logic.

 ## OOP makes sense
 Somehow I'm used to writing a lot of free functions and more of procedural-oriented style of code.